-Jumper JPG1 allows the user to enable or disable the onboard VGA connector.
-The default setting is 1-2 to enable the connection.
+Jumper JPG1 allows the user to enable the onboard VGA connector.
+The default setting is on pins 1-2 to enable the connection.
 See the table on the right for jumper settings.

 VGA Enable Jumper Settings

-Jumper Setting Definition
+Pin# Definition

 1-2 Enabled (Default)

 2-3 Disabled